 To practise techniques for collecting and presenting data, there will be two self-designed field investigations.
-You will then produce two visual reports based on data collected during these two trips to learn for your exam in Year 11.
-The course will help you with the statistics side to Mathematics and so will help support this subject well.
+You will produce two visual reports based on data collected during these two trips to learn for your exam in Year 11.
+The course will help you with the statistics element of Mathematics and so will help support this subject well.